J-Wachs/Z21Dashboard/UserManual.md

-﻿# User Guide for Z21Dashboard
+﻿# User manual for Z21Dashboard

 # Table of Contents
 *   [Introduction](#introduction)